-GlobalSign decides whether revocation or other action is warranted based on at least the following criteria:
+GlobalSign begins investigating Certificate Problem Reports within twenty-four hours of receipt, and decides whether revocation or other appropriate action is warranted based on at least the following criteria:

-- The nature of the alleged problem.

-- The number of reports received about a particular Certificate or Subscriber.

-- The entity making the complaint; and

-- Relevant legislation.
+- 1. The nature of the alleged problem (adware, spyware, malware, software bug, etc.); - 2.
+The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 3.
+The entity making the report (for example, a notification from an Anti-Malware Organization or law enforcement agency carries more weight than an anonymous complaint); and - 4.
+Relevant legislation.